 Consistent and secure data governance

-• A single data access point simplifies user and permission management, ensuring GDPR compliance.
+A single data access point simplifies user and permission management, supporting compliance with regulations like GDPR.

 5 data virtualization design constraints

-• Historical analysis: Data virtualization cannot provide historical data analysis.
+Historical analysis: Data virtualization cannot provide historical data analysis on its own.
 A data warehouse or analytical database is typically required for this purpose.

 Data virtualization use cases